Azure-Samples/reflective-rag-with-taxonomy/README.md

-# Project Name
+# Reflective RAG with Taxonomy

-(short, 1-3 sentenced, description of the project)
+Many teams have hit the limits of Naive or Basic RAG.
+There are a number of approaches that improve RAG quality.
+This repo demonstrates some of them.

 ## Features

-This project framework provides the following features:
+The project includes demonstrations of:

-* Feature 1
+* Reflection and evaluation
-* Feature 2
+* Taxonomy extraction
-* ...
+* Query rephrase

 ## Getting Started